benfab/bb-docker/README.md

 `nslookup tasks.dockercoins_worker`

-### Update the service dockercoins_worker with 2 tasks updates at a time and a delay of 10 seconds between the task updates
+### Update the service dockercoins_worker

+With the flags specified, 2 tasks will be updated at a time with a delay of 10 seconds between the tasks updates

 `docker service update dockercoins_worker --update-parallelism 2 --update-delay 10s --image benfab/dockercoins_worker:v0.1`

-### Drain a node a check if the tasks have been rescheduled
+### Drain a node

 `docker node ps <node-name>`

 `docker node update <node-name> --availability drain`

+### check if the tasks have been rescheduled

 `docker service ps dockercoins_hasher`